Another Redis Desktop Manager (ARDM) Alternative for iPhone: CacheDeck

 The application is built with Electron, which renders a desktop-style interface with sidebars, multi-tab navigation, and context menus.
 That architecture is powerful on a 1440p monitor but does not translate to a 390-point-wide phone display, and the Electron runtime itself does not exist on iOS.
 Building a native iOS version would require a full rewrite, not a port.

-The result is a real gap: ARDM gives you full Redis access at your desk, but the moment you step away from your computer, you have nothing.
+ARDM gives you full Redis access at your desk.
+Step away from the computer and you have nothing.

 The on-call iPhone gap

-The scenario plays out the same way every time.
-An alert fires (a cache stampede, unexpected key expiry, session data missing) and you need to answer a simple question: is this key there, what does it contain, and what is its TTL?
+An alert fires (a cache stampede, unexpected key expiry, session data missing) and you need to answer one question: is this key there, what does it contain, and what is its TTL?

 On a desktop with ARDM open, that question takes about ten seconds to answer.
 On an iPhone without a purpose-built app, your options are:

-- Open a terminal emulator (Blink Shell, a-Shell), SSH to a bastion, and run
+2. Open a terminal emulator (Blink Shell, a-Shell), SSH to a bastion, and run redis-cli manually

 None of these are one-tap.
 Option 2 alone involves unlocking a session, navigating two hops of SSH, and typing commands into a keyboard optimized for a 6-inch screen, while an incident clock is running.